Hyderabad State: Asaf Jah VI

 Asaf Jah VI Mir Mahbub Ali Khan became the Nizam at the age of three years.
 His regents were Salar Jung I and Shams-ul-Umra III and later on Asman Jah and Viqar-ul-Umra.
-He assumed full rule at the age of 17, and ruled until his death in 1911.
+He assumed full rule at the age of 17 and ruled until he died in 1911.
 His reign saw the official language of Hyderabad State shift from Persian to Urdu, a change implemented in the 1880s during the short tenure of Prime Minister Salar Jung II.

 The Nizam's Guaranteed State Railway was established during his reign to connect Hyderabad State to the rest of British India.
-It was headquartered at Secunderabad Railway Station.
-The railway marked the beginning of industry in Hyderabad, and factories were built in Hyderabad city.
+It was headquartered at Secunderabad Railway Station.Nayeem, M. A.; The Splendour of Hyderabad; Hyderabad ²2002 [Orig.: Bombay ¹1987]; ISBN 81-85492-20-4; S. 221 The railway marked the beginning of industry in Hyderabad, and factories were built in Hyderabad city.

 During his rule, the Great Musi Flood of 1908 struck the city of Hyderabad, which killed an estimated 50,000 people.
 The Nizam opened all his palaces for public asylum.

 He also abolished Sati where women used to jump into their husband's burning pyre, by issuing a royal firman.